tavily-ai/use-cases/README.md

 2. **Company Research**

-    The notebook `company_research.ipynb` automates weekly company research reports by using Tavily for up-to-date information, the LangGraph Framework for data processing, and OpenAI for content generation.
+    The notebook `company_research.ipynb` demonstrates how to generate company research reports by using Tavily for up-to-date information, the LangGraph Framework for data processing, and OpenAI for content generation.
 It gathers and validates information with citations, then compiles it into a detailed PDF report, streamlining company analysis.

 ---